Billy Kelly (horse): Racing career

 Out of the money just six times, Billy Kelly might have had an even better record if he had not been the victim of race fixing.
 After he won his first six starts as a five-year-old, someone pushed a sponge deep into one of his nostrils, which interfered with his ability to breathe.
 Billy Kelly finished unplaced and in obvious distress in three straight races before the sponge was discovered and removed.
 This may have done permanent damage to Billy Kelly's lungs and heart, for although he won three straight races after the sponge was removed, he bled heavily in his next outing.
 He only displayed his old form once afterward, when finishing second to Exterminator in the 1922 Harford Handicap.

-Retirement and Honors
+Retirement and honors

 After a brief stint as a hunter and an unsuccessful comeback to racing, Billy Kelly was pensioned in 1923.
 He was found dead in his stall at Ross's farm in Canada in the summer of 1926: the autopsy revealed an enlarged heart.
 He was buried in a field overlooking the St. Lawrence River.

 In 2015, Billy Kelly was elected to the National Museum of Racing and Hall of Fame.
 Horses, jockeys and trainers from the past are nominated by those in the racing industry, historians and members of the public.
 The Historic Review Committee then selects a maximum of three finalists to be considered for election.
 The finalists are required to receive 75% approval from the Historic Review Committee to gain election to the Hall of Fame.

 Pedigree

+Billy Kelly is inbred 4S x 6S x 5D to the stallion King Tom, meaning that he appears fourth generation and sixth generation (via King Alfonso) on the sire side of his pedigree, and fifth generation (via Phaeton) on the dam side of his pedigree.

+Billy Kelly is inbred 5S x 4D to the stallion Phaeton, meaning that he appears fifth generation (via King Alfonso) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Billy Kelly is inbred 5D x 4D to the stallion War Dance, meaning that he appears fifth generation (via Lizzy B) and fourth generation on the dam side of his pedigree.